Unleash/unleash-edge/README.md

 docker run -v ./examples:/edge/data -p 3063:3063 -e BOOTSTRAP_FILE=/edge/data/features.json -e TOKENS=<your_client_token_1,your_client_token_2> unleashorg/unleash-edge:<version> offline
 ```

-### Since Edge 19.4.0

-Offline mode now supports multiple token types.
-You can provide client tokens in the `TOKENS` environment variable as before or use the new `CLIENT_TOKENS` environment variable.
-In addition we've added support for frontend tokens.
-You can add these using the new `FRONTEND_TOKENS` environment variable.

-This means edge in offline mode can now be used as a terminal upstream for other Edges in Edge mode, because the validate endpoint now knows whether a token is a client or frontend token.
+### Client and Frontend tokens in Offline Mode (Availability: Unleash Edge v19.4+)

+Offline mode supports multiple token types.
+[Unleash tokens](https://docs.getunleash.io/reference/api-tokens-and-client-keys)

+You can provide [client tokens](https://docs.getunleash.io/reference/api-tokens-and-client-keys#client-tokens) in the `CLIENT_TOKENS` or `TOKENS` environment variables (or with --client-tokens | --tokens CLI flags).

+You can provide [frontend tokens](https://docs.getunleash.io/reference/api-tokens-and-client-keys#front-end-tokens) in the `FRONTEND_TOKENS` environment variable (or with the --frontend-tokens CLI flag)

+When doing this, Edge in offline mode will be able to validate tokens and tell daisy chained Edges the type of token calling the validate endpoint.

 ## Metrics